hashgraph/guardian/Methodology Library/CDM/CDM AMS-II.J/readme.md

 CDM Methodology AMS-II.J, titled "Demand-side activities for efficient lighting technologies," offers a systematic approach to address the imperative need for enhanced energy efficiency in residential lighting.
 This methodology focuses on the replacement of less energy-efficient baseline lamps with self-ballasted Compact Fluorescent Lamps (CFLs) that are equipped with integrated ballasts, serving as non-removable components.
 The central objective of this methodology is to curtail energy consumption, mitigate greenhouse gas emissions, and reduce residential electricity costs.
 In summary, CDM Methodology AMS-II.J is a targeted approach that enables the adoption of energy-efficient residential lighting technologies, ultimately contributing to sustainable development, reduced emissions, and economic savings, while adhering to stringent quality and standardization criteria.

+## Tools Referenced

+**[Methodological Tool 07](https://github.com/hashgraph/guardian/tree/main/Methodology%20Library/CDM/Tools/Tool%207#readme)** - Tool to calculate the emission factor for an electricity system.

+**Note:**
+1. To get complete information about Tools, please refer to [Tools Section](https://github.com/hashgraph/guardian/tree/main/Methodology%20Library/CDM/Tools)
+2. Tools are already published on the Hedera Testnet network.
+Hence, it's shouldn't be published again during publishing of the policy, which is referencing it.

 ## Typical Projects

 Projects eligible under CDM Methodology AMS-II.J encompass a variety of initiatives aimed at improving energy efficiency in residential lighting.
 Typical projects within the scope of this methodology include residential lighting upgrades, energy-efficient lighting programs, government-led lighting projects, lighting retrofits, public housing initiatives, and technology standardization and certification efforts.